Employment Services for Family Members Assigned to, Serving at, or Returning from Overseas

 - The Transition Center: The Transition Center's three divisions provide a range of services.
 The Training Division offers workshops and courses on security and Foreign Service life skills to prepare foreign affairs employees and their family members for overseas assignments or re-entry to the U.S. Check the Training Division site for course dates, descriptions, and registration information.

 - The Overseas Briefing Center: The OBC collects information on overseas and U.S. posts to help people bid on appropriate assignments and prepare for them.
 OBC also provides guidance on the logistics of making an international move.
 Go to the OBC site for extensive country links, a brief tutorial on cross-cultural adjustment, a checklist for going overseas, and more.

 - The Career Transition Center: The Career Transition Center offers training, counseling, and other assistance for Department of State and foreign affairs employees from other agencies leaving U.S. Government service.
 The CTC site offers course descriptions, helpful links, articles on the job search process, and much more.

 L321, State Annex 1, 2401 E Street, NW, Washington, DC 20522-0108

 Tel: (202) 663-3042 Fax: (202)-663-3146

-Client Population: Department of State Civil Service employees, Foreign Service Family Members, interns, and contractors (Please Note: Services are also provided to clients in the field and overseas via email, fax and phone.)
+Client Population: Department of State Civil Service employees, Foreign Service Family Members (Please Note: Services are also provided to clients in the field and overseas via email, fax and phone.)

 Information provided by the Family Liaison Office